Totoual/oef-sdk-python/docs/source/user/query-language.rst

     from oef.query import Constraint, Or, Lt, Gt

-    # all the books that have been published either before year 1960 or after year 1970
+    # all the books that have been published either before the year 1960 or after the year 1970
     Constraint(attr_year,   Or([Lt(1960), Gt(1970)]))

 Queries
 -------

-A `query` is simply a `list of constraints`, interpreted as conjunction (that is, a matching description with the query must satisfy `every` constraint.)
+A `query` is simply a `list of constraints`, interpreted as a conjunction (that is, a matching description with the query must satisfy `every` constraint.)

 **Examples**: